Q. How much does a website cost?

 Q. How do I know if I need a CMS (Content Management System)?

 A. This depends on the purpose of your site.
 If you will be adding content frequently, adding a content management system allows you (and other staff) to edit your own site with ease.
 If you plan to use your website for info that seldom changes, you could pay to update it yearly or 2-3 times a year.
 More frequent than this, you should invest in a content management system to save money in the long-term.
 We typically use WordPress as the CMS to build on but can work with other systems if you have a preference.
+We also design websites built on Squarespace which is an online cloud-based content management system that gives the Client powerful yet easy-to-use tools for controlling content, basic SEO (search engine optimization) and tracking user activity.

 Q. Can you match the colour of the logo on my business card and the colour of my logo on my website?